 Step 1 – Install Exalate on Salesforce

-Note: Exalate accesses Salesforce through APIs, and it’s got its own guidelines for API Access add-ons.
+Note: Exalate accesses Salesforce through APIs and has its own guidelines for API Access add-ons.
 For instance, API access is provided by default in Enterprise accounts, while it is not the case with other accounts like Professional.
 Learn more about the different Salesforce editions Exalate supports on this documentation page.

-And then you will be redirected to your Exalate console for Salesforce.
-In case you are prompted to log in to your Exalate console for Salesforce, follow these steps.
+In case you receive a prompt to log in to your Exalate console for Salesforce, follow these steps.

 Now you need to install Exalate on Zendesk.